j-y26/Epigenomic-Pipelines/README.md

 The pipelines primarily focus on the processing of raw sequencing data to the generation of high-quality data files that can be used for downstream analysis.
 The pipelines are designed to be modular, allowing for the easy addition of new tools and methods.
-In addition, the pipelines are implemented for generation of reproducible results, where a standardized set of input parameters and configuration files are used cross the analysis.
+In addition, the pipelines are implemented for gene- [Epigenomic Pipelines](#epigenomic-pipelines)

 ### Implemented Pipelines